Donna D'Errico

 Donna Jeanette D'Errico (born March 30, 1968) is an American actress.
-She posed for Playboy as its Playmate of the Month for September 1995 and had a starring role (1996–1998) on the television series Baywatch.
+She posed for Playboy as its Playmate of the Month for September 1995 and had a regular role (1996–1998) on the television series Baywatch.
 She continues to act in films and on television.

 Career

 Before appearing in Playboy, D'Errico had a Las Vegas–based limousine company.
 When Playboy chose her as its Playmate of the Month for September 1995, her centerfold was photographed by Richard Fegley.

 She was chosen for the starring role of Donna Marco on the television series Baywatch, for two seasons, from 1996 to 1998.
 One episode dealt with her Playboy layout.
 She was also a host of the show Battlebots, and starred in the film Candyman: Day of the Dead.
 For a time, she owned Zen Spa, a day spa in Calabasas, California.
 After Baywatch, she appeared in independent films, including Intervention, Inconceivable, and The Making of Plus One alongside Andie MacDowell, Jennifer Tilly, Colm Feore and Elizabeth McGovern.